lm2-poly/OpenFiberSeg/readme.md

 ## Pre-segmentation with Insegt

-Run script InsegtFiber_3D.m in Matlab (tested on R2016b, R2018a).
+Run script InsegtFiber_3D.m in Matlab (tested on R2016b, R2018a,R2018b).
 Again, the sub folder with PEEK05 is pre-selected, and will be processed if the file is run as-is.
 Un-comment another line from 35-41 to select another data folder than PEEK05.
 The output of Insegt will be in a folder with the ranges in x, y and z in the folder name, in a second folder with the date and time, so they are not over-written if Insegt is run again with different parameters.
 By default, this code will run across multiple workers.
 This uses a large amount of RAM.
 Manually set the variable nPool to 1 or 2 to reduce RAM requirements.

+To use compression available in python, but not matlab, and save on disk space, the compressTiff.py script is called from InsegtFiber_3D.m.
+However, the command on line 469 may require modification to suit your installation of python.

 ## Processing